WianVos/wianvos.github.io/_posts/2015-04-15-How-to-setup-xebialabs-xl-release-using-puppet.markdown

 Firts-off where gonna install the module.
 Now i've published the module on the [puppetlabs forge](https://forge.puppetlabs.com/xebialabs/xlrelease) under the Xebialabs acount but ofcourse it is also available on [Github](https://github.com/xebialabs/puppet-xlrelease).
 Now if u are going to use the module i would recommend you always use the one on github because that is going to be the latest and greatest ... or not (suite yourself).

-Now installing the module form the forge is fairly simple, just do:
+Now installing the module from the forge is fairly simple, just do:

 ```
 puppet module install xebialabs-xlrelease